 At the same time, some people find this constant tracking a little on the creepy side.
 Not to mention that, if you share a computer with others, you might not want them to find out about a gift you secretly bought them, your interest in 1970s folk-rock, or your more private Google searches.

-Fortunately, all of today’s web browsers make it easy to erase your web browing history and wipe away your online tracks.
-In this guide, you’ll find out about the information your browser automatically logs, what that data does, and how to get rid of it.
+Fortunately, all of today’s web browsers make it easy to erase your web browsing history and wipe away your tracks online.

 What your browser saves

 Before you roll up your sleeves and start blitzing all the data stored in your browser, you should know what that information is and what it does.
 After all, on some occasions, you might want to clear specific types of files and not others.
-When you dive into a browser’s settings, you’ll see references to these different data types, though the terms might vary slightly from browser to browser.
+When you dive into a browser’s settings, you’ll see references to these different types of data, though the terms might vary slightly depending on the program.

 First of all, our primary concern: your browser history.
 This is the list of sites and pages you’ve visited in the past.
 This log helps you retrace your steps, bring back pages you want to refer to again, and reach your favorite sites more quickly.
 Many browsers draw from your history to suggest specific URLs as soon as you start typing addresses in the search bar.

 Browsers also track your download history, which is just a list of files you’ve downloaded.
 Don’t confuse this history with the actual files themselves, which live somewhere on your computer.
 It’s simply a list of references to them, which can help when you can’t find a file you downloaded, or if you want to download it again.